Sarah Neate, M.Ed./Ed.S. (They/She)

 Working with Individual Clients

-- Healing relational and developmental trauma
+- Healing relational and developmental trauma through a parts-based lens

 - Building self-trust, authenticity, and joy